lguerard/ContextDots/README.md

 REMOVE CONTEXTDOTS FROM PRESENTATION

-To remove ContextDots from your slides, select "Edit" in "Macros" and replace the code with the code in delete_ContextDots
+To remove ContextDots from your slides, select "Edit" in "Macros" and replace the code with the code in RemoveContextDots